JO1: Timeline

 On October 9, 2021, Sukai Kinjo took a break to receive treatment for adjustment disorder.
 He resumed his activities on February 14, 2022.

 On June 20, 2025, Shion Tsurubo took on an indefinite hiatus after being referred to the Tokyo Metropolitan Police Department on suspicion of online gambling.
 He was later summarily indicted and fined 100,000 yen for the charge.
 On October 15, Lapone announced that Shosei Ohira would take a hiatus after "being found violating the agency's regulations".
-Their hiatus was scheduled to go over January 2026.
+Tsurubo decided to not renew his contract and left the band as of December 31, 2025, while Ohira on May 31, 2026.